-- → Quieter: "Micro-plug" doors will reduce noise - → Cooler: Cooling systems will distribute air directly to the ceilings, making it more comfortable for standees on hot days - → Energy Efficient: The lightweight cars will be more sustainable with extremely efficient LED lighting, daylight sensors, white roofs to deflect heat and light, and advanced propulsion and braking systems - → Cleaner and more comfortable: Padded seats will be covered with easy-to-clean fabric - → Easy to use: Digital screens and destination signs will reflect color coded BART lines as used in the BART system map, and next stop information will be readily available via automated announcements and the digital screens - → Easy to board: The new train cars will have 50% more doors than the current cars, making it faster and easier for customers to get on and off
+- → Quieter: "Micro-plug" doors will reduce noise - → Cooler: Cooling systems will distribute air directly to the ceilings, making it more comfortable for standees on hot days - → Energy Efficient: The lightweight cars will be more sustainable with extremely efficient LED lighting, daylight sensors, white roofs to deflect heat and light, and advanced propulsion and braking systems - → Cleaner and more functional: Padded seats will be covered with easy-to-clean fabric - → Easy to use: Digital screens and destination signs will reflect color coded BART lines as used in the BART system map, and next stop information will be readily available via automated announcements and the digital screens - → Easy to board: The new train cars will have 50% more doors than the current cars, making it faster and easier for customers to get on and off

 The total cost for 1,000 rail cars is estimated at \$3.3 billion.
+To date, BART has ordered the first 775 cars.
+The new train cars will be phased into the existing fleet beginning in 2017, with delivery of the 775th car scheduled for fall 2021.

-BART and MTC have developed a funding plan that identifies potential future funding for 850 of these cars, with 18% from BART funds and the remainder from MTC and other federal and local funding sources.
+BART and MTC have developed a funding plan that identifies potential future funding for 850 cars, which includes 775 from the original contract and additional cars not yet under contract.
+The funding plan assumes 18% from BART funds and the remainder from MTC and other federal and local funding sources.
 Not all of these funding sources are secured and some are highly uncertain.
-Furthermore, the final 150 cars are unfunded as of now.
+Furthermore, no funding has been identified for cars beyond 850.